vyokky/LLM-Brained-GUI-Agents-Survey/README.md

 ## Support Us

-⭐ **If you find this repository helpful, please condiser to cite out paper and give it a star!**
+⭐ **If you find this repository helpful, please condiser to cite our paper and give it a star!**

 ---